Quadratically Enriched Tropical Intersections: Introduction

 Here, $\alpha_v$ denotes the coefficient of the vertex $v$ and $\epsilon(v)$ is a sign determined by the intersection. \end{thm}

-There is an easy proof for B\'ezout's theorem for tropical curve (not enriched in $\GW(k)$) by Bernd Sturmfels: The intersection points of two tropical curves $C_1$ and $C_2$ with Newton polygons $\Delta_{d_1}$ and $\Delta_{d_2}$, respectively, correspond to parallelograms in the dual subdivision of $C_1\cup C_2$.
+There is an easy proof for B\'ezout's theorem for tropical curves (not enriched in $\GW(k)$) in~\cite{Sturmfels}.
+Namely, the intersection points of two tropical curves $C_1$ and $C_2$ with Newton polygons $\Delta_{d_1}$ and $\Delta_{d_2}$ (see \eqref{eq:deltad} for the definition of $\Delta_d$), respectively, correspond to parallelograms in the dual subdivision of $C_1\cup C_2$.
 The area of such a parallelogram is equal to the intersection multiplicity at the corresponding intersection point and the rest of the dual subdivision of $C_1\cup C_2$ consists of the dual subdivisions of $C_1$ and~$C_2$.
 Thus the number of intersections counted with multiplicities is

 This is a particular instance of a more general statement.
 Two tropical curves $C_1$ and $C_2$ in~$\R^2$ of with Newton polygons~$\Delta_1$ and~$\Delta_2$, respectively, intersect in a number of points counted with multiplicities equal to the \emph{mixed volume}